RAKWireless/wisblock-node-red/other/pi4ioe5v/pi4ioe5v-toggle-led/README.md

 ## 4. Run example

-After you deployed the Node-Red container using the [portainer app template](link to our portainer template) by Rakwireless, you can clone /copy the flow example.
-The example is under `other/pi4ioe5v` folder in the [`wisblock-node-red`](https://git.rak-internal.net/product-rd/gateway/wis-developer/rak7391/wisblock-node-red/-/tree/dev/) repository.
-Then you can import the  **pi4ioe5v-toggle-led.json** file or just copy and paste the .json file contents into your new flow.
+You can import the  [pi4ioe5v-toggle-led.json](./pi4ioe5v-toggle-led.json) file or just copy and paste the .json file contents into your new flow.

 After the import is done, the new flow should look like this: